Carlos Alcaraz: In the media and popular culture

 In 2024, a media controversy arose when Alcaraz publicly broke a racket for the first time during a match in Cincinnati.
 He afterwards delivered a public apology.
 Alcaraz is also known for his willingness to discuss mental health with the media.
 After his loss in the 2024 US Open, he stated, "I've taken steps backwards, like I'm not doing well mentally, I'm not strong.
 I don't know how to control myself when faced with problems and I don't know how to handle it."
 Following a loss at Indian Wells in 2025, he admitted to having felt "nervous the whole day", and following a win in Monte Carlo a month later, that he had been "struggling stepping on the court" and had considered taking an extended break from tennis.
 Various commentators, including Andy Roddick, Boris Becker, and Andrea Petkovic, have highlighted his unusual candidness about mental health.

 Alcaraz has often advocated for professional tennis players' welfare.
 In 2024, he spoke out several times against the length of the tennis calendar, stressing the frequency of injuries and joking that "probably they are going to kill us in some way".
 In 2025, he supported fellow Spanish player Sara Sorribes Tormo's decision to take a break from the sport for her health.
 He also signed two letters alongside other top men's and women's tennis players asking that the four major tournaments distribute a greater share of their revenue to all competing players.
+In 2026, after returning from injury, he once against criticised the tennis schedule and announced his intention to take one or two month breaks during future seasons.

 Alcaraz has often been compared to his compatriot Rafael Nadal, particularly in their native Spain.
 As a teenager, he was dubbed "baby Rafa" or "young Nadal".
 However, he and Nadal have both dismissed these comparisons at length.

 Alcaraz was featured on the Time 100 Next list in 2022.
+In December 2025, he was included on the 50 Names in the Boardroom list.

 Philanthropy

 In April 2024, Alcaraz announced the launch of the Carlos Alcaraz Garfia Foundation, with the aim of improving the lives of disadvantaged children.
 It is headquartered in El Palmar and operates in partnership with local schools.
-Alcaraz's foundation provided buses to transport volunteers after the flash floods in Valencia in 2024, during which Alcaraz and Ferrero also ran a charity auction to raise funds for those affected.
+Alcaraz's foundation provided buses to transport volunteers after the flash floods in Valencia in 2024, during which Alcaraz and Juan Carlos Ferrero also ran a charity auction to raise funds for those affected.
 On December 12, 2024, Alcaraz inaugurated his foundation's exhibition "Los Pies en la Tierra" in Murcia, highlighting the importance of equal opportunities for children.
+The exhibition travelled to other areas of Spain, including Madrid and Seville, in 2025 and 2026.